Skip to content

 }

 Since local XC-20s are ERC-20s on Moonbeam, there are no deposits required to create an ERC-20 on Moonbeam.
-There may, however, be deposits required to register the asset on another parachain.
+However, deposits may be required to register the asset on another parachain.
 Please consult with the parachain team you wish to register the asset with for more information.

 | Created: July 27, 2023